Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases: Generalization of Resta's argument

-Given this replacement, we see that the total charge transport (associated with the current defined via $\partial_{\tth}\h^{CPBC}_{\va,i}|_{\tth=0}$ as discussed in Sec.~\ref{sec:currentOperator}) is proportional to the change of the higher-order Zak (Berry) phase $\Delta\gamma_i$ over one period.
+Given this replacement, we see that the total charge transport associated with the current defined by $\partial_{\tth}\h^{CPBC}_{\va,i}|_{\tth=0}$ as discussed in Sec.~\ref{sec:currentOperator}, (for hardcore bosons at half-filling) is proportional to the change of the higher-order Zak (Berry) phase $\Delta\gamma_i$ over one period (see Sec.~\ref{sec:berryphase}).
 In Sec.~\ref{sec:chernnumber} we prove that the change of the higher-order Zak (Berry) phase over one period $\Delta\gamma_i$ is quantized and equal to the Chern number.
-In the following section we show that this Chern number is proportional to the net charge $\Delta q_{c_i}$ flowing through the corner $c_i$, thus the subscript on $C_{c_i}$.
+In the following section we show that this Chern number is proportional to the net charge $\Delta Q_{c_i}$ flowing through the corner $c_i$, thus the subscript on $C_{c_i}$.